Academic Research Track

 The Academic Research Track (ART) is a program for first, second and third year medical students who are considering a research experience as part of their education or career.

-ART is part of the Clinical and Translational Science Institute, which offers funding, on a competitive basis, for the year-long research experiences; funding consists of a stipend and coverage of a Masters tuition (for SMD Masters programs).
+ART is part of the University of Rochester Clinical & Translational Science Institute, which offers funding, on a competitive basis, for the year-long research experiences; funding consists of a stipend and coverage of a Masters tuition (for SMD Masters programs).
 Pursuit of a Masters degree is not required, but may be completed concurrently, with the mentored research experience.